ie3mrc/ie3mrc-source/docs/about/index.md

 Meetings are online on the 4th Friday of every month at 7 PM Eastern time.  <!-- The connection details are inside the MOVE Radio Club Workspace on Collabratec. -->

 Club members are developing the capability to use Digital Mobile Radio (DMR) and plans to conduct training in order to prepare for disaster support.
-The clubp's DMR ID is 3179400.

 ## Vision